NitheeshKumarReddy6203/Flask_Application_Using_Rest_API/README.md

-* Flask Application using REST API *
+** Flask Application using REST API
+Creating a Flask Application that performs the * CRUD Operations Using Rest API